 Split is better for longer stays!

-At the end of the day, Dubrovnik is a small town, and it suffers from the same problems as all small coastal towns in Croatia.
-Once November approaches, the businesses start closing down for the winter, and the glitzy downtowns full of life in summer, become deserted places for most of the wintertime.
+At the end of the day, Dubrovnik is a small town that suffers from the same problems as all small coastal towns in Croatia.
+Once November approaches, the businesses start closing for the winter, and the glitzy downtowns, full of life in summer, become deserted places for most of the wintertime.

-Split suffers from this problem also to a certain extent, but Split is a bigger town and more businesses cater to locals year around than they do in Dubrovnik.
+Split also suffers from this problem to a certain extent, but it is a bigger town, and more businesses cater to locals year-round than they do in Dubrovnik.
 Also, its central location and bigger size give more opportunities for day or multi-day trips.

-If you plan to stay in Split or Dubrovnik longer time, we recommend basing yourself in Split rather than in Dubrovnik.
+If you plan to stay in Split or Dubrovnik longer, we recommend choosing Split rather than Dubrovnik for your base in Croatia.

 Which is prettier – Split or Dubrovnik?